Weight conjectures for $\ell$-compact groups and spetses

 \begin{thm} Let $\ell$ be an odd prime and $\coX$ be a simply connected $\ell$-compact group.
 Let $q$ be a power of a prime~$p\neq\ell$ and $\tau$ be a self-equivalence of $\coX$ whose class in $\Out(X)$ has finite order prime to~$\ell$.
 Then $\twt\coX(q)$ is a classifying space of a saturated fusion system. \end{thm}

-\begin{rem} (a) Let $q$ be a prime power, prime to $\ell$, $\bG$ a connected reductive algebraic group over $\overline\FF_q$ with Weyl group $W$ and cocharacter lattice $L_0$, and $F:\bG\to\bG$ a Frobenius morphism with respect to an $\FF_q$-structure acting as $\phi$ on $W$.
-Let $\coX$ be a connected $\ell$-compact group with Weyl group $(W,\ZZ_\ell\otimes_\ZZ L_0)$ and let $\tau$ be a homotopy self-equivalence of $X$ whose class in $\Out(\coX)$ is $\Phi_X^{-1}(\phi)$.
+\begin{rem} (a) Let $q$ be a prime power, prime to $\ell$, $\bG$ a connected reductive algebraic group over $\overline\FF_q$ with Weyl group $W$ and cocharacter lattice $L_0$, and $F:\bG\to\bG$ a Frobenius morphism with respect to an $\FF_q$-structure corresponding to $\phi \in N_{\GL(L_0)}(W)$.
+Let $\coX$ be a connected $\ell$-compact group with Weyl group $(W,\ZZ_\ell\otimes_\ZZ L_0)$ and let $\tau$ be a homotopy self-equivalence of $X$ whose class in $\Out(\coX)$ corresponds to $\Phi_X^{-1}(W\phi)$.
 Then by a theorem of Friedlander $(B\bG^F)^\wedge_\ell\simeq \twt X(q)$ (see \cite[Thm.~3.1]{BMO}).
 We note that here there is no assumption on $\ell$ nor on simple connectivity of $X$. (b) By the existence and uniqueness of centric linking systems established by Chermak \cite{Ch13} given any saturated fusion system $\cF$ on a finite $\ell$-group there is a unique (up to homotopy equivalence) space $X$ such that $X$ is a classifying space of $\cF$.
 Thus, in the above theorem we may also speak of $\twt\coX(q)$ being \emph{the} classifying space of a saturated fusion system.